DJEyerman/Technical-Writing-Samples/README.md

     I wrote the TRB Charter and then ran the Board for many years.

+## Documentation Example
+    This is an example of documentation I have created for regression tests.
+It is also the same format I have used for install guides and lab instructions.
+It is meant to be used both for educating a new user on the test and to guide the user through the test itself.
+The goal of the document is for the new user to read this document and then be able to execute the test with limited if any assistance.

+    The Unemployment Insurance Application depicted is an operational system that is publicly available on the internet.

+    All data and any persons depicted are all fake test data.
+Nothing is real.

 ## List of Publications
     A list of the presentations I have given at various conferences over many years at locations in North America, Europe, Asia, and Australia.

 I have also written Standard Operating Procedure (SOP) guides, Installation and Configuration Guides, Requirement Documents, Training Exercises, Test Cases, Architectural Decisions, and many conference and training presentations.